Internet-Draft Scheduling OAM YANG November 2024

 3.1.
 OAM Unitary Test

 The OAM unitary test model encompasses parameters that define a specific type of OAM test to be performed.
 The YANG model includes a container named "oam-unitary-tests" that serves as a container for activating OAM unitary tests for network diagnosis procedures.
 Inside the container, there is a list called "oam-unitary-test" representing a list of specific OAM unitary tests.
 The list key is defined as "name", which provides a unique name for each test.
 Each OAM test in the list references a test type with its concrete parameters.
 The test types are out of the scope of this document.
 Moreover, each OAM unitary test has two temporal parameters: "period-of-time" and "recurrence".
-Both are imported from the "ietf-schedule" module from [I-D.draft-ma-opsawg-ucl-acl]. "period-of-time" identifies the period values that contain a precise period of time, while "recurrence" identifies the properties that contain a recurrence rule specification. "unitary-test-status" enumerates the state of the OAM unitary test.
+Both are imported from the "ietf-schedule" module from [I-D.ietf-netmod-schedule-yang]. "period-of-time" identifies the period values that contain a precise period of time, while "recurrence" identifies the properties that contain a recurrence rule specification. "unitary-test-status" enumerates the state of the OAM unitary test.

 module: ietf-oam-unitary-test